GoppeltM/PPC-Manager/readme.md

 # Summary

-The "Ping-Pong Café Manager" was developed as a tool to help a german table-tennis club (http://ttc-langensteinbach.de) to manage its yearly tournament, the "Ping-Pong-Café".
+The "Ping-Pong CafÃ© Manager" was developed as a tool to help a german table-tennis club (http://ttc-langensteinbach.de) to manage its yearly tournament, the "Ping-Pong-CafÃ©".
 They decided to implement the Swiss-system tournament (see http://en.wikipedia.org/wiki/Swiss-system_tournament) for several reasons:

 * Unlike classical K.O. systems, no player drops out due to an early lost game.
 Everyone plays the same amount of rounds